Love For Others Addiction Recovery

 Being Of Service To Others

 Being of service to others allows us to naturally love them by helping them when in need.
-Volunteering our time to others allows us to recognize that we are works in progress, while connecting to the progress others are trying to make.
+Volunteering our time to others allows us to recognize that we are works in progress, while connecting to the progress that others are trying to make.
 Helping others can make us happy, reduce stress, and build community.
-Assisting others also keeps us humble as we put others needs before our own, reducing depression and enhancing our self-esteem.
+Assisting others also keeps us humble as we put others needs before our own, reducing depression and enhancing self-esteem.

 Know A Loved One Who Is in Need of Help?

 Loving someone includes wanting the best for them.
-If you know a loved one struggling with addiction, contact a treatment expert who understands their needs and can refer them to the best treatment facility they deserve.
+If you know a loved one struggling with addiction, contact a treatment expert today who understands their needs and can refer them to the best treatment facility that they deserve.

 What are you struggling with?